Disease surveillance and control

 Step 1.
 Collect up to 10 maggots from deep in the wound.

 Step 2.
 Drop them in hot water for one minute.

 Step 3.
 Place the maggots in a container with three parts methylated spirit to one part water, or vinegar.

 Step 4.
 Report the maggots - see below.

-For more on how to diagnose and control screw-worm fly visit the Animal Health Australia website.
+For more information on how to diagnose and control screw-worm fly, go to the Animal Health Australia website.

 How to report screw-worm fly maggots

-If you find maggots you should follow the instructions on the collection and transportation of screw-worm fly maggots fact sheet .
+If you find maggots, you should follow the instructions in the collection and transportation of screw-worm fly maggots fact sheet .